rianadon/JumpCard/README.md

 Jump, Card!
 -----------

-JumpCard is a library for creating cards that can jump around (such as these).
+JumpCard is a library for creating cards that can jump around.

 Unlike a pure CSS solution or other masonry library, these cards will animate to their new position and can be moved around (again, still animating).